ZRQ-rikkie/portfolio/README.md

 # My Portfolio Website

 ## Overview
 This is a responsive portfolio website built using React.
 It features a beautiful and intuitive user interface that adapts seamlessly to all mobile devices.
-The website consists of various sections like Sidebar, Home, About, Skills, Qualification, Experience,  Portfolio and Contact.
+The website consists of various sections like Sidebar, Home, About, Portfolio and Contact.

 ## Live Demo
 [Click Here for a Live Demo](#)